diyism/MyBoard/README.md

 # MyBoard
 MyBoard is a set of keyboard shortcut mapping,
-to control mouse movement, arrow keys, and keyboard shortcuts  with single keypress on alphabet area of keyboard, similar to vi editor, but on the system base.
+to control mouse movement, arrow keys, and keyboard shortcuts  with single keypress on alphabet area of keyboard, similar to vi editor, but on the linux system-wide.

 https://diyism.github.io/MyBoard/index.htm